giantswarm/docs/src/content/basics/app-catalog/index.md

-Our intention is to eventually grant you full access to the Control Plane API, and all of these resources, so that you can interact with them using `kubectl`, and automate them just as you have been automating other parts of your stack.
+Our intention is to eventually grant you full access to the Control Plane API, and all of these resources, so that you can interact with them using `kubectl` (think `kubectl create app`), and automate them just as you have been automating other parts of your stack.